Well, second best day.

-Here’s a summary of how to start a blog in a few steps – everything we just did, basically, but in summarized form.
+Here are all the steps to starting a blog – everything we just did, basically, but summarized just for you.

 2. Choose a domain name

-The third step is to buy a web hosting plan so you can post your blog on the Internet and make it visible and accessible to other people.
+The third step is to buy a web hosting plan.
+Web hosting service allows your blog to go live on the Internet, and make it visible and accessible to other people.

-Your best option is Bluehost’s Basic plan.
-Bluehost is fast, reliable, and secure, plus they have a top-notch Customer Support, and they are trusted by the owners of over 2 million domains.
-Their Basic web hosting plan has all the essential features you need to start a blog in a fast and hassle-free way.
+When it comes to web hosting, your best option is Bluehost.
+Fast, secure, reliable, and trusted by over 2 million site owners, Bluehost is the best web hosting provider out there.
+It’s Basic Plan has all the essential features you need to start a blog in a fast and hassle-free way.

 You can register your domain name with Bluehost, too.